 - In June 2020, Novus announced topline results from the phase 2a clinical trial of OP0201, Novus's lead program at the time.
 Novus reported that while the drug candidate showed signs of efficacy, the Company had not been able to achieve the primary endpoint in the study and that the Company would need to reformulate the drug candidate before additional clinical trials could be conducted.
 At the time of this announcement, Novus had less than 12 months' of working capital and did not have sufficient financial resources to continue the development of OP0201. - In connection with the June 2020 announcement and in light of the Company's limited capital resources, the Board of Directors initiated a process to explore strategic options intended to maximize stockholder value.
-The Board of Directors engaged financial advisors to assist in the review and evaluation of strategic options, including a financing to continue development of OP0201, a company sale, merger, asset sale, in-license, out-license, or other business combination transaction. - The Board of Directors believes that, as a result of arm's length negotiations with Anelixis, Novus and its management team negotiated the most favorable equity split for Novus stockholders that Anelixis was willing to agree to, and that the terms of the Anelixis Acquisition Agreement include the most favorable terms to Novus in the aggregate to which Anelixis was willing to agree.
-Moreover, the Company was able to successfully attract significant additional working capital in connection with the Acquisition (as described below), such that the Company would have adequate resources to fund the near-term development of the Company's pipeline. - The Board of Directors believes, after a thorough review of strategic alternatives and discussions with Novus senior management, financial advisors and legal counsel, that the Acquisition is more favorable to Novus's stockholders than the potential value that might have resulted from other strategic options available to Novus, including to a liquidation of Novus and the distribution of any available cash.
-The Board of Directors also took into account the premium at which the Company was able to raise capital in the Financing. - The Board of Directors believes, based in part on a scientific diligence and analysis process conducted by Novus's management and reviewed with the Board of Directors, that Anelixis's lead drug candidate (AT-1501) represents a potential best-in-class Anti-CD40L antibody, potentially positioning Novus to develop therapies to help patients undergoing organ or cellular transplantation, as well as those living with autoimmune or neurodegenerative diseases, thereby creating value for the stockholders of the combined company.
+The Board of Directors engaged financial advisors to assist in the review and evaluation of strategic options, including a financing to continue development of OP0201, a company sale, merger, asset sale, in-license, out-license, or other business combination transaction. - The Board of Directors believes, after a thorough review of strategic alternatives and discussions with Novus senior management, financial advisors and legal counsel, that the Acquisition is more favorable to Novus's stockholders than the potential value that might have resulted from other strategic options available to Novus, including a liquidation of Novus and the distribution of any available cash.
+Based on an analysis of estimated cash balances and post-liquidation costs, the liquidation value per share was estimated to range from \$3.78 for a liquidation in September 2020 to \$2.70 for a liquidation in January 2020.
+This estimate was based on the Company's projected liabilities and cash burn rate through the applicable liquidation date.
+The Board of Directors also took into account the premium at which the Company was able to raise capital in the Financing.